 The EN590 standard is the current emission standard, developed to reduce the sulphur content in diesel fuel.
 Fuels within this category are referred to as ‘ultra low sulphur fuels’ or ULSD (ultra low sulphur diesel) and gas oil fully complies with the EN590 standard.

+What is the difference between gas and gas oil?
 ‘Gas’ is generally used as the shortened version of gasoline.
 Gasoline is essentially another term for petrol and is primarily used to fuel road vehicles.
-Gas oil is an ultra low sulphur fuel (ULSD) alternative and can be used only in accordance with UK legislation, for example in off-road plant and equipment in construction, agriculture and marine, as well as in other industries for heating and stand-by power generators.
+Gas oil is an ultra low sulphur fuel (ULSD) alternative and can be used only in accordance with UK legislation.